 Mankind has always been told that human experience is full of pain and difficulty, struggle and disappointment, frustration grief and sorrow.
 Hence the appeal of the myth of the good life and the way life ought to be.

-But our Study today tells us that we should gain God's perspective on how we look at life and on people in the early church struggled believe that there is an all- powerful and loving God who allows suffering and difficulties in our lives in order to purify us.
+But our Study today tells us that we should gain God's perspective on how we look at life and on

 "the issue of possessions.
 We know that as followers of Christ we are supposed to be different.
 We have been called out of the way of the world to look at life differently, to see spiritual reality.
-We are called to look at things the way God looks at things.
-We must as the
+God calls us to look at things the way God looks at things.
+People in the early church struggled to believe that there is an all-powerful and loving God who allows suffering and difficulties in our lives in order to purify us.

 God wants us to gain His perspective on the affairs of life.
 So James has written a book which is practical, earthly, and straightforward.
 He wants us to look at the practical issues of life through the eyes of faith.

-James tells us what we would encounter.
+James tells us what we will encounter.
 There will be many and various trials.
 The problem is that most of us think that our troubles are worse than other peoples' problems until we meet someone who really has terrible problems and then we admit sometimes that we are glad that those troubles that those other people have are not our troubles.

-The stress from James is that what we need to get through life is wisdom.
+James stresses that what we need to get through life is wisdom.
 He tells us how to get wisdom.
 We get it when we ask for it, and the key to asking for it is faith.